Updated: Dec 25, 2021

 Pastors worth their weight in gold will challenge people to step forward and grab the Bible and dig in.
-Pastors will shine the light on the God emmeshed in the pages of scripture and allow the Great Physician to bring people to spiritual health and vitality.
+They will unfold the God emmeshed in the pages of scripture and bring people to spiritual health and vitality.
 It is how we been trained and our professional passion to lead the flock is how we exercise our call to ministry.

 Health is a diverse word and can mean different things to different people.
 To my therapists (many are church going and God fearing people)